 An initiated member of House Hlaalu.

-Taken an oath to serve House Hlaalu exclusively.
+Signed a contract to serve House Hlaalu exclusively.

 Great House Hlaalu is by far the easiest house for outlanders to join.
 But as is so often the case with Hlaalu, the smiling public face is nothing more than a mask.
 Hirelings and other low-ranking members are unlikely to learn anything about the House’s long-term goals.
 Generally, members get insider knowledge on things like local trades and trade routes, what authorities can be dealt with in what ways (i.e. bribery, blackmail); some might know information about criminal activities.

 Those who earn a place in the higher ranks will learn how the connection between House Hlaalu and the Camonna Tong works.
 Alongside this, they would naturally have an overview over trade routes, administration of lands, money flow.